johndpope/OmniHuman-1-hack/README.md

 **Purpose:** Defines the foundational structure for video generation using a Diffusion Transformer (DiT) backbone.

 - **Subcomponent 1.1: Pretrained Base Model Adapter**
-  - **Functionality:** Adapts a pretrained video diffusion model (e.g., Seaweed with MMDiT) as the starting point.
+  - **Functionality:** Adapts a pretrained video diffusion model (e.g., Seaweed with MMDiT) as the starting point. ⛳️ <- we are here
   - **Inputs:** Pretrained weights from a general text-to-video model.
   - **Outputs:** Initialized DiT backbone for further conditioning and training.
   - **Requirements:** Supports integration of multiple modalities and retains text-to-video capabilities.